Mountains & Peaks | BY Rami Rasamny | PUBLISH DATE: June 25 2026 | READ TIME: 13 mins | UPDATED DATE: August 06 2026

 If Island Peak feels like the right first Himalayan climb, your next step is to explore the Island Peak Expedition and speak with the Life Happens Outdoors team.
 We can help you understand the route, training expectations, equipment, itinerary, dates, and whether this objective matches your current experience.

-If you are still comparing first Himalayan peaks, your next research step should be Island Peak versus Lobuche Peak.
+If you are still comparing first Himalayan peaks, your next research step should be Island Peak versus Lobuche East.
 Lobuche East can be a powerful next objective for climbers who want something more technical after Island Peak, or for those who already have stronger alpine experience.

 You do not need to have all the answers before enquiring.
 You need to be honest about where you are starting from, open to training, and ready to prepare properly.
 If that sounds like you, Island Peak may be the climb that turns a dream of the Himalayas into something real.